16 small kitchen extension ideas that prove you don't need to think in miniature when creating a compact culinary hotspot

 Extending the facade of the side return extension across the rear of the property is again, another clever idea of making the space seem larger than it actually is.

-8. Ensure there is an easy flow around your small kitchen extension ideas
+12. Ensure there is still flow around the kitchen

-In a narrower space, it can be difficult to ensure there is sufficient space to move around which is why your kitchen layout ideas need to be thoroughly planned in small kitchen extension ideas.
+In a narrower space, it can be difficult to ensure there is sufficient space to move around which is why your kitchen layout ideas need to be thoroughly planned in a small kitchen extension.

-While it can be easy to get carried away with images of wonderful space you see online or in magazines, "being realistic about what you can and can't achieve is one of the key factors in getting any kitchen design right, says John Place.
+While it can be easy to get carried away with images of wonderful space you see online or in magazines, "being realistic about what you can and can't achieve is one of the key factors in getting any kitchen design right, says John Place, owner and designer at PlaceDesign.

-"Don't try to replicate something you have seen on instagram if the room size differs dramatically," recommends John.
+"Don't try to replicate something you have seen on instagram if the room size you're admiring differs dramatically from yours," recommends John.
 "I always tell clients when there is a problem fitting things in or making a small space work, you have to let the room win.

 "The design of the kitchen/living space may have an impact on the architecture so it is beneficial to do them in conjunction with each other.
 Adding a small extension may not give you the extra space you expect," he warns, "so it is always good to get the whole space thoroughly designed before the build starts.